FreeRADIUS/freeradius-server/README.rst

 ------------

-The FreeRADIUS Server Project is a high performance and highly configurable RADIUS server that is available under the terms of the GNU GPLv2.
+The FreeRADIUS Server Project is a high performance and highly configurable multi-protocol policy server, supporting RADIUS, DHCPv4 and VMPS.
+It is available under the terms of the GNU GPLv2.
 Using RADIUS allows authentication and authorization for a network to be centralized, and minimizes the number of changes that have to be done when adding or deleting new users to a network.

 FreeRADIUS can authenticate users on systems such as 802.1x (WiFi), dialup, PPPoE, VPN's, VoIP, and many others.
 It supports back-end